Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the financial data reveals several notable trends in the earnings before interest and tax (EBIT), net interest expense, and interest coverage of the company over the given periods.
+The analysis of the financial data over multiple quarters reveals several notable trends and patterns in the company's earnings before interest and tax (EBIT), net interest expense, and interest coverage ratio.

 - Earnings Before Interest and Tax (EBIT)